SovereignCloudStack/docs/standards/certification/digisov-and-cert.md

 These aspects of sovereignty drive the work from the SCS team.

-Level number 1 is sometimes referred to a "data sovereignty".
+Level number 1 is sometimes referred to as "data sovereignty".
 Achieving it does require cloud infrastructure and cloud operations that can not be interfered with by actors that are outside of the respective jurisdiction.
-For Europeans that need to observe GDPR, this excludes using US clouds for peronally identifiable information, expecting that the adequacy decisions for the US do not fully address the risks.
+For Europeans that need to observe GDPR, this excludes using US clouds for personally identifiable information, expecting that the adequacy decisions for the US do not fully address the risks.
 The SCS project does not have deep legal expertise and refers to the work from [noyb](https://noyb.eu/) and [ENISA](https://www.enisa.europa.eu/) here.